Pet Insurance Icon

 Veterinary bills and medical treatments

-These include the cost of drugs, any surgeries required and even physiotherapy to help your pet recover.
+These may include the cost of drugs, any surgeries required and even physiotherapy to help your pet recover.
 Some policies will also cover the cost of non-standard treatments, such as acupuncture, homeopathy and behavioural therapy.

 However, it’s important to note that some things – such as the cost of regular check-ups, vaccinations, booster shots, anti-flea treatments and grooming – will not be covered.
-For more information see the section on What is excluded from pet insurance? below.
+For more information, see the section on What is excluded from pet insurance? below.

 Pet value on loss or death